An open shrub to 3 m high.

 It would make an attractive wattle with its glaucous foliage and bright yellow flowers.
 Usually found naturally on sandy soils so may need a free-draining soil to do well.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

 Most wattles will regenerate from seed after fire with some species exhibiting suckering from the base.

-leucolobia is an adjective “leuco” (Gk. λευκό) meaning “white” and “lobia (Gk. λοβια) meaning “beans” referring to the white wax or granules on the pods (a term called pruinose).
+leucolobia – from the Greek lefko (Gk. λευκό) meaning “white” and lobia (λοβια) meaning “beans” referring to the white wax or granules on the seed-pods (a term called pruinose).